-Late Assignments & Make-up Work
+Late Assignments & Make-up Work: Late work does not exist in this dojo.
 There is no such thing as late work, nor is there make- up work for unexcused, missed or failed assignments.
 I do not give make up exams or quizzes except under serious unforeseen and/or extenuating documented circumstances about which I am notified immediately.

-Exceptions: Assignment make-ups will be allowed only in extreme emergency situations with.
+Exceptions: Please note that the irony of explaining there is NO late work and immediately following up with a section on exceptions is not lost on me.
+Assignment make-ups will be allowed only in extreme emergency situations and only with authorization from the instructor.
 Work-related events do not qualify as an extreme emergency.
 The course schedule and due dates are set well in advance and students have access to this information; thus, plan accordingly.
 You will also be required to let the professor know BEFORE the assignment is due that you will be missing the due date.
 In order to make up an assignment: